zeldatran87/secured-finance-docs/basics/README.md

 ### ✍️ 1.
 Registration, Collateralization, and Market Making

    1. Users register their ETH and FIL addresses to receive funds.
 They also register an ID string such as DID to anchor a government-issued identity and public keys so that a counterparty can choose who they want to trade to comply with AML and other financial regulations.
-   2. To begin, users should collateralize their ETH to collateral contract address.
+   2. To begin, users should collateralize their ETH to the collateral contract address.

 ### 🤝 2.
 Loan Execution